 Location: Dumfries, Va.

-Project type: library
+Project type: educational worship

 Client: Arlington Diocese of the Catholic Church